gragra33/Blazing.Mediator/docs/MEDIATOR_PATTERN_GUIDE.md

 ## Testing Strategies

-Testing handlers is straightforward because they're isolated and have clear dependencies:
+Testing handlers is straightforward because they're isolated and have clear dependencies.
+We prefer to use **Shouldly** for assertions as it provides more readable and expressive test assertions.

 ### Unit Testing Handlers